← Back to 後漢書

 []

-Note: Tucking the robe means fording deep water. *Xin xu* asks whether one may refuse to save a drowner for fear of soaked feet. *Huainanzi* praises Yu's urgency: cap snagged, shoe lost, he never paused.'"
+Note: Tucking the robe means fording deep water.
+The Xin xu says: 'Now, for fear of wetting your feet, not to save a drowning man—is that permissible?'
+Huainanzi praises Yu's urgency: cap snagged, shoe lost, he never paused.'"

 93